 As the need for nurses has grown over the years, so has the need for nurse educators.
 Yet this need has not been met, and today nurse educator shortages at facilities across the U.S. are limiting student enrollment numbers.
-According to an American Association of Colleges of Nursing (AACN) report, nursing schools rejected over 78,000 qualified applicants from baccalaureate and graduate programs in 2013 due to faculty shortages, demonstrating that a lack of educators may be playing a large role in fueling the nursing shortage.
+According to an American Association of Colleges of Nursing (AACN) report, nursing schools rejected over According to an American Association of Colleges of Nursing (AACN) report, nursing schools rejected over 64,000 qualified applicants from baccalaureate and graduate programs in 2016 due an insufficient number of faculty, clinical sites, classroom space, clinical preceptors, and budget constraints.

 Thus, for those considering a career in the field of nurse education, the time is right for you to build your knowledge and skills and pursue a career where you are needed!